-As marketers, generating high quantity as well as high quality leads is our most important objective.
-A successful lead generation engine is what keeps the pipeline full of sales prospects even while you sleep, but only one in ten marketers say they feel their lead generation campaigns are effective.
+If you are a business owner or offer any kind of professional service, generating high quantity as well as high quality leads are your most important objective.
+A successful lead generation engine is what keeps the pipeline full of sales prospects even while you sleep.
+Generating leads is a top priority for all marketers, and it should be for all businesses as well.

-While there are a lot of things marketers can do to increase leads and sales, we’ve boiled it down to just what the title says:
+While there are a lot of things businesses and professionals can do to increase leads and sales, we’ve boiled it down to just what the title says:

 10 Surprisingly Simple Lead Generation Strategies

-In addition to using email to initiate conversation, you should also use it as an effective follow-up tool to stay in touch with clients or customers.
+In addition to using email to initiate conversation, you should also use it as an effective follow-up tool to stay in touch with lead, prospect, and customers.
 It’s important to stay top of mind, so you can have the opportunity to reach them when they are ready to buy.

-Blogging on a regular basis is a great way to keep your website fresh as well as build up your visibility for Google keyword searches.
-In addition, it is also a good way to build trust in your brand, nurture leads and build your credibility as a subject matter expert.
+Blogging regularly is a great way to keep your website fresh as well as build up your visibility for Google keyword searches.
+It is also an excellent way to build trust in your brand, nurture leads and build your credibility as a subject matter expert.

 While utilizing social networks, strive to:

-- Attract a loyal following by building a relationship with potential customers.
-Social media connections are all about people-to-people relationships so get to know your online audience by communicating and sharing information.
-In order to generate leads, you must have human interaction with others.
+- Attract a loyal following by sharing content that would be of value to your potential customers.
+Social media connections are all about people-to-people relationships, so get to know your online audience by communicating and sharing information.
+To generate leads, you must have human interaction with others.

 - Remember, social media requires and thrives on dialogue.
-Companies that only use social media to blast out messages about themselves and how great they are, aren’t using social channels effectively.
-The goal is to interact with others and to be helpful, so consider sharing something that isn’t related to your company, such as links to other interesting things you’ve found online that you know would be of interest to your online community.
+Companies that only use social media to broadcast messages about themselves and how great they are, aren’t using social channels effectively.
+The goal is to interact with others and to be helpful, so at times consider sharing content that isn’t related to your company, such as links to other interesting things you’ve found online that you know would be of interest to your online community.

 “People don’t care about your business.
 They care about the problems they have.
 Be the solution they are looking for.”